Electronics project notes/Audio notes - microphones

 That 94dB-referenced thing you see in mic specs

-Okaaaay, but what do the figures mean?
+Okaaaay, more practically, what do the figures mean?

 The audio world world be itself without dancing about the definitions